 About a quarter mile up the trail, the Hollywood Sign seems to be directly overhead.
 Stay on the trail and do not disobey the “Restricted Entry” signs posted along the trail by the Mountain Fire District.
 Straying off trail is a no-no that can be penalized by fines and arrests.

-Eventually, unpaved Innsdale Drive heads to the right toward houses along a street called Mulholland Highway.
+Eventually, unpaved Innsdale Drive (Innsdale Trail) heads to the right toward houses along a street called Mulholland Highway.
 As you approach the end of the trail, you’ll want to look over your shoulder for those Hollywood Sign sights.